polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/use-maps-for-storing-values.md

 ### Identifying the contract caller

 In the preceding example, you might have noticed the `Self::env().caller()` function call.

 This function is available throughout the contract logic and always returns the **contract caller**.

 It is important to note that the contract caller is not the same as the **origin caller**.

 If a user accesses a contract that then calls a subsequent contract, the `Self::env().caller()` in the second contract is the address of the first contract, not the original user.

 ### Using the contract caller

 There are many scenarios where having the contract caller available is useful.

-For example, you can use `self.env().caller()` to create an access control layer that only allows users to access their own values.
+For example, you can use `Self::env().caller()` to create an access control layer that only allows users to access their own values.

-You can also use `self.env().caller()` to save the contract owner during contract deployment.
+You can also use `Self::env().caller()` to save the contract owner during contract deployment.

 For example: